 Lead is a metal that is found in various ores and is used in many different products.
-The toxic properties of lead are well documented yet it is still used in varied and important ways within the world economy because of its electrical properties, radiation screening properties corrosion-resistance, and malleable characteristics.
+The toxic properties of lead are well documented yet it is still used in varied and important ways within the world economy because of its dense, corrosion-resistant, and malleable characteristics.
+12

 Lead is the most pervasive pollutant found in the Blacksmith Institute's database and is a well-documented health hazard.
 The Blacksmith Institute has identified over 500 sites polluted by lead, putting an estimated 16 million people at risk.
-Based on the Blacksmith Institute's investigations, the top sources contributing to lead pollution, by population, are lead smelting, mining and ore processing, industrial estates and used lead-acid battery recycling and lead-acid battery manufacturing.
-Lead pollution is also found in polluted sites around certain product manufacturing sites, e-waste recycling and chemical manufacturing sites.
-In the U.S., lead is predominantly used for manufacturing lead-acid batteries.
-But around the world lead is also used in many different industrial-manufacturing processes for plumbing materials, alloys, paints, ammunition, and in a limited amount of countries, as a lubricating agent in gasoline.
-This extensive list illustrates the widespread potential problem of lead pollution.
+Based on the Blacksmith Institute's investigations, the top sources contributing to lead pollution, by population, are lead smelting, mining and ore processing, industrial estates and lead-acid battery recycling and manufacturing.
+Lead pollution is also found in polluted sites around product manufacturing sites, e-waste recycling and chemical manufacturing sites.
+In the U.S., lead is most predominantly used for manufacturing lead-acid batteries.
+13 But around the world lead is used in many different industrial-manufacturing processes for plumbing materials, alloys, paints, ammunition, and in a limited amount of countries, as a lubricating agent in gas.
+14 This extensive list illustrates the widespread problem of lead pollution.

 The majority of lead contaminated sites in the Blacksmith Institute's database are found in Africa, South America, South and Southeast Asia, but the problem of lead pollution plagues most developing countries worldwide.
-Its uses are varied; in Latin America it has often been utilized for ceramic glazing and in a few other countries leaded gasoline is still used.
+Its uses are varied; in Latin America it has often been utilized for ceramic glazing and in other countries leaded gasoline is still used.
 In the U.S. lead paint is the cause of a majority of lead exposures and such exposures can be expected in most countries since paint pigments using lead were commonly used worldwide up until a few decades ago.
-Global production of lead was expected to increase 9% in 2011 to 4.52 million tons, due to increases in China, India and Mexico, with China accounting for one-half of all lead smelting production.
-Lead is easily recycled and increasing quantities of lead are being recycled.
-But in the developing world recycling often occurs at uncontrolled or poorly controlled facilities in the informal economic sector, making lead reprocessing itself a significant problem in many developing countries.
+15 Global production of lead was expected to increase 9% in 2011 to 4.52 million tons, due to increases in China, India and Mexico, with China accounting for one-half of